FAIR PAY IN CANADA

 Canada is consequently showing itself to be extremely progressive, and in international comparison, it is counted amongst the particularly consistent pioneers in equal pay.
 And in doing so, the country is acting in its own interests.
 In his keynote speech at the World Economic Forum 2018, Prime Minister Trudeau declared his conviction that equality and economic growth are inseparably linked: “I’d like to focus on a fundamental shift that every leader in this room can act on immediately. (...)
 I’m talking about hiring, promoting, and retaining more women.
 And not just because it’s the right thing to do or the nice thing to do, but because it’s the smart thing to do.”

 This article was first published in November 2019 and updated to reflect the current state of affairs in September 2021.
 We would like to thank most sincerely Karen Jensen and her team for fact-checking and revising it.
-Karen is the Federal Pay Equity Commissioner at the Canadian Human Rights Commission.
+Karen has been the Federal Pay Equity Commissioner at the Canadian Human Rights Commission until October 2022.

 FPI - What we do